 I’ve been asking myself this same question.
-My two cats, Mia and Kali, both weighed in over 10 pounds at their last vet visit.
-According to the vet, they are overweight and, as their owner, I should be doing something to help bring their weight down.
+My cat Loki at one point weighed in over 18 pounds at his vet visit.
+According to the vet, he was overweight and, as their owner, I should be doing something to help bring his weight down.

-In my cats’ case, I’ve been feeding them a good quality dry food twice a day and following the manufacturer’s directions for how much to feed them.
-Once food is in their bowls, however, I don’t have control over who eats it.
-I suspect my bulkier Mia of eating more than her slimmer sister Kali.
+In Loki’s case, I’d been feeding him a good quality dry food twice a day and following the manufacturer’s directions for how much to feed them.
+Once food is in his bowls, however, I don’t have control over who eats it.
+I suspect he may have spent plenty of time eating more than his slimmer sister Beans.

 After some research, I found that a dry-food-only diet may not be the best even if it is a high quality brand.
 Here’s why: cats should eat a diet that is at least 45% protein for optimal health, according to animal specialists.
 Although some dry cat foods do have 45 percent or more protein, many contain only 35 percent protein.